Picton, Ontario: Utilities

 In the past, electrical services had been managed by the local utilities commission.
 In recent years, this was eliminated and electrical power is now managed by the central Hydro One, a former Government of Ontario Crown corporation.

 Economy

 Other industry

-Just northeast of Picton is a cement plant owned by HeidelbergCement and operated by Lehigh Cement Company, which is the only heavy industry in the immediate area.
+Just north of Picton are two heavy industrial firms: a cement plant owned by HeidelbergCement and operated by Lehigh Cement Company; and Picton Terminals, owned by ABNA Investments Ltd., a company held by the Doornekamp Family and based in Odessa, Ontario.
+Picton Terminals is an inland deep water cargo port offering loading, unloading, and storage services for shipping throughout the St. Lawrence Seaway and Great Lakes region.

+Health care

+Prince Edward County Memorial Hospital provides emergency services and has 18 beds for inpatient care.
+It also offers radiology, physiotherapy, and limited surgical services (endoscopy only at present), and houses a pharmacy.

 Education

 The public school system is served by the Hastings & Prince Edward District School Board.
 The separate school system is served by the Algonquin and Lakeshore Catholic District School Board.